-Geosciences Department (GSD) is one of the oldest departments of IIRS established in 1966 in collaboration with ITC, the Netherlands, to provide professional training to scientists and technical staff of government and public sector organizations dealing with geoscientific applications such as geological survey and mapping, groundwater resource assessment, mineral targeting and hydrocarbon exploration, and engineering geological mapping.
+Geosciences Department (GSD) is one of the oldest departments of IIRS established in 1966 in collaboration with The ITC, the Netherlands, to provide professional training to scientists and technical staff of government and public sector organizations dealing with geoscientific applications such as geological survey and mapping, groundwater resource assessment, mineral targeting and hydrocarbon exploration, and engineering geological mapping.
+Presently, the department has been evolved into a full-fledged entity for conducting training, education and R&D activities and national level projects on geological resource appraisal and hazards assessment.
 Significant contributions of the department are as follows:

 - Produced landmark geological maps: (a) geological map of Garhwal Himalaya (1970s), (b) geological map of Cuddapah Basin (1970s-1980s), (c) hydromorphogeolocal maps of different parts of the country including Cuddapah, Vindhyan, Doon valley and surroundings (1970s-1980s), (d) groundwater prospect and quality map of NCR Delhi (2000s);

 - Provided geological input in many national and international projects: (a) Highway Alignment Project in Nepal (1980s), (b) Parbati Hydroelectric Project (1980s-1990s);

 - Prepared Landslide Hazard Zonation and Seismic Microzonation maps: (a) along the pilgrimage route corridors in U.K. and H.P. states in Northern India (1990s-2000s), (b) national highway along Shillong-Silchar-Aizawl route corridor in NE India (2000s), (c) seismic micro-zonation of Doon valley in collaboration with ITC, the Netherlands and Wadia Institute of Himalayan Geology, Dehradun (2000s);